 Key Assumptions

-Based on the market risk policy and methodology, TRY maintains a set of assumptions implemented in the ProfitStar and updates them as needed.
-The assumptions are reviewed by MRD and approved by EVP in charge at lease annually or as necessary.
+Based on the market risk policy and methodology, TRY maintains a set of assumptions implemented in the PROFITstar and updates them as needed.
+The assumptions are reviewed by MRD and approved by EVP in charge at least annually or as necessary.
 The set of assumptions includes but is not limited to:

 Offering rate